daniel-hall/SourceArchitecture/README.md

   No need for the overhead of creating protocols and conforming types, etc. Instead you can write less code and simpler code.

   Beyond saving extraneous code, the Model-defined approach allows for much better APIs which are self-documenting and require fewer tests.
 And many of these APIs are simply not possible with the protocol-defined approach.
-For example, in our AuthenticationProvider protocol above, there are implict rules that aren't clear to client developers.
+For example, in our AuthenticationProvider protocol above, there are implicit rules that aren't clear to client developers.

   - The `logOut()` method should only be called if `isAuthenticated == true`, otherwise it doesn't make sense
   - The `logInWithCredential()` method should only be called if `isAuthenticated == false`